Chancoin-core/CHANCOIN/README.md

-THE DOWNLOAD iSN'T HERE YET
+THE DOWNLOAD ISN'T HERE YET
 ===========================